CYBER MONDAY: Get Lifetime Access to All Themes & Plugins for only $299 - 37/100 Licenses remaining View Details →

 How to Translate a WPZOOM Theme using Loco Translate

 Need a Multilingual plugin for your website?
-We recommend Polylang and WPML Plugin.
-With these plugins you can easily add a language selector, translate posts, pages, menus, widgets and much more.
+We recommend TranslatePress PRO.
+With this plugin, you can easily add a language selector and translate posts, pages, menus, widgets, and more.

 1. Change the Language of your WordPress Site